azat-co/fullstack-javascript/chapter8/chapter8.md

 Message Board UI
 ================

 Our front-end application used Parse.com as a replacement for a back-end application.
-Now we can switch to our own back end replacing the endpoints along with a few other painless changes.
+Now we can switch to our own backend by replacing the endpoints along with making a few other painless changes.
 Let me walk you through them.

-In the beginning of the `app.js` file, uncomment the first line for running locally, or replace the URL values with your Heroku or Windows Azure back-end application public URLs:
+In the beginning of the `app.js` file, uncomment the first line for running locally, or replace the URL values with your Heroku or Microsoft Azure back-end application public URLs:

 ```js
 // const URL = 'http://localhost:1337/'
 const URL ='http://your-app-name.herokuapp.com/'
 ```

-Most of the code in `app.js` and the folder structure remained intact from the `06-board-backbone-parse-sdk` project, with the exception of replacing Parse.com models and collections with original Backbone.js ones.
+Most of the code in `app.js` and the folder structure remained intact from the `code/05-board-backbone-parse-sdk` project (<http://bit.ly/2LfB9IQ>), with the exception of replacing Parse models and collections with original Backbone.js ones.
 So go ahead and type or copy the RequireJS block for loading of the dependencies (templates in this case):

 ```js
 require([